 Step 6: Fill again the bottle with water and add a few drops of bleach

 Step 7: Shake it up, let sit for 10 minutes, then rinse off

 There are four main types of dropper bottles: ear dropper bottles, square dropper bottles, clear dropper bottles, and dropper tops.

 Ear dropper bottles are typically used for dispensing liquids in small amounts to the eye or ear.
 Square glass dropper bottles are usually used for dispensing liquids in larger amounts from the mouth of the bottle to a measuring cup or eye dropper.
 There is also a third type of dropper bottle that is square but has a glass body instead of plastic.
 These bottles have a smaller opening than traditional round or oval-shaped ones, which makes them ideal for dispensing thicker liquids like essential oils without spilling out too much at once.
-They also have less surface area than other types of droppers, so they're not as easy to tip over.
+They are also more stable than other droppers since they have a smaller surface area.
 This type of bottle has a few drawbacks, though.
 It can be challenging to clean, and the opening is smaller, so there may be less room for ingredients to mix them well.
-Clear dropper bottles are the most popular type because they let you see what is inside the bottle.
-They can be made with various materials, including glass and plastic.
+The most common style of dropper bottle is transparent, allowing the user to identify the contents.
+Glass and plastic easily are only two of the many materials that may be used to create them.
 Dropper tops are mainly used in pharmaceuticals, cosmetics, and other industries where it is necessary to control the amount of liquid being dispensed.